compound-finance/comet/README.md

 ### Run tests

-Runs all tests in the `/test` directory.
+Runs all tests in the `test` directory.

 `yarn test`